Delhi division

-Delhi Division is the only administrative and revenue division in the Delhi which consists of eleven Revenue districts.
+Delhi Division is the only administrative and revenue division in Delhi, India which consists of 11 districts.
 Civil Lines in Central Delhi district is the headquarters of the Delhi division.

 Delhi Division is headed by an IAS officer of the rank of Divisional Commissioner (Principal Secretary of Revenue).
-The Divisional Commissioner report to the Chief Secretary of Delhi.
-The present Divisional Commissioner of Delhi is Mr. Sanjeev Khirwar (IAS) since January 2019.
+Each of these district is headed by a District Magistrate (DM), also called Deputy Commissioner (DC), who reports to the Divisional Commissioner of Delhi.
+The Divisional Commissioner reports to the Chief Secretary of Delhi.

+Ashwani Kumar (IAS) is the current Divisional Commissioner of Delhi.
+Naresh Kumar (IAS) is the Chief Secretary of Delhi.